 How to Stop Living on Autopilot

 Wake up.
 Check phone.
 Commute.
 Work.
 Commute.
 Eat.
 Screen.
 Sleep.
+Repeat.

-What Living on Autopilot Actually Is
+What Autopilot Actually Is

 Why You Ended Up Here

+Busyness replaced purpose.
 At some point, staying busy became the goal.
-Not because busyness matters — but because it numbs the question you are avoiding: Is this what I am supposed to be doing?
+Not because busyness matters — because it numbs the question you're avoiding: is this what I'm supposed to be doing?
+As long as you're busy, you don't have to answer.
+But the question doesn't go away.
+It just gets louder.

+Comfort became the default.
 Autopilot is comfortable.
 Familiar routines require no courage.
 Known paths require no faith.
 The predictable life asks nothing of you except compliance.
+But comfort isn't the same as fulfillment — you can be comfortable and deeply unfulfilled at the same time.

+You stopped asking why.
 Children ask "why" constantly.
 Adults stop.
 You stopped asking why you do what you do, why you live where you live, why you spend your time the way you spend it.
+Without questions, autopilot takes over.
+The unexamined life runs on default settings.

-Your parents, your culture, your church, your social circle — they all had opinions about what your life should look like.
-And at some point, you started following their script instead of writing your own.
+Someone else wrote your script.
+Your parents, culture, church, social circle — they all had opinions about what your life should look like.
+At some point you started following their script instead of writing your own.
+The script might be perfectly good for someone else.
+If it isn't yours, it will always feel hollow.

 The Cost of Autopilot

-God gave you specific abilities for a specific purpose.
-On autopilot, those gifts sit unused.
-And unused gifts do not just stay dormant — they decay.
-The talent you do not exercise becomes the talent you no longer have.
+Your gifts atrophy.
+God gave you specific abilities for specific purposes; on autopilot, those gifts sit unused.
+And unused gifts don't just stay dormant — they decay.
+Discover your God-given talents before they fade.

 How to Wake Up